plastics and how to recycle them (npr)

 Why is recycling so complicated?
 For a series of stories with NPR, I worked with a small team to create a visual guide to some of the most common plastics found in the grocery store to better explain why the shape, design and size of many plastics affect their recyclability.

-I shot each plastic genre image in a style that communicated the abundant, messy and diverse world of plastics.
+I photographed each plastic portrait to show the abundant, messy and diverse world of plastics in each category.
 To see more about the project, visit the full interactive here.

 blue(berry) planet